Cross Purposes

-Cross Purposes is the seventeenth studio album by the English heavy metal band Black Sabbath, released through I.R.S.
-Records on 31 January 1994.
+Cross Purposes is the seventeenth studio album by the English heavy metal band Black Sabbath, first released through I.R.S.
+Records on 26 January 1994 in Japan, and on 31 January 1994 in Europe, and on 8 February in North America.
 The album marked the return of Tony Martin as the band's lead vocalist, after the second departure of Ronnie James Dio.

 A live album Cross Purposes Live, which was recorded during the tour for the album, was released in 1995.
 In 2024, a remaster of the album was announced as part of the box set Anno Domini 1989–1995, marking the first time the album has been officially reissued.
 The CD edition of the album contains the Japanese bonus track "What's the Use?".
 A stand alone remastered CD with bonus track was released on 15 November 2024.

 Background and recording

 Dehumanizer saw the reunion of Mob Rules-era Black Sabbath, but, after the tour, Ronnie James Dio (vocals) and Vinny Appice (drums) departed.
 They were replaced by former Sabbath vocalist Tony Martin and former Rainbow drummer Bobby Rondinelli.
 Geezer Butler remained with the group, although he would depart later in the year again before the recording of the Forbidden album.
 Rondinelli left the recording sessions for Quiet Riot's album Terrified to join Black Sabbath.
 The album was recorded at Monnow Valley Studio, in Wales.